EtherSystem/MinorMiseries/README.md

 ## Customization

-All major afflictions can be individually enabled or disabled.
+All afflictions can be individually enabled or disabled.

 Durations are configurable.